What Is Docker And How Should We Use It?

 Execution of the above command shows the following output:

-Here is a list of all the containers run so far.
+Here is a list of all the containers that have been opened so far.
 The Created column showed when created these containers.
 Is there a way to execute more than one command in a container?
 The answer is yes.
 Execute multiple commands using

 docker run is done as follows: